Electric Supply Corporation Limited: Generating plant 1923

 It was noted in 1935 that the corporation had owned 11 undertakings in 1925 but by 1935 it owned just three: Dumbarton, Falmouth and St Andrews, plus seven operated by subsidiary companies.

 In 1946 the only power station operated by the Electric Supply Corporation was Falmouth which sent out 32.1 MWh with a load of 56 kW.

 Dissolution

-Under the terms of the Electricity Act 1947 the British electricity was nationalized with effect from 1 April 1948.
+Under the terms of the Electricity Act 1947 the British electricity industry was nationalized with effect from 1 April 1948.
 The Electric Supply Corporation Limited was dissolved and its sole power station at Falmouth was vested in the Central Electricity Authority.
 The remainder of the undertaking was vested in the South Western Electricity Board.